open-contracting/standard/docs/guidance/map/contracting_planning_processes.md

 # Contracting processes and planning processes

-There are two types of processes in OCDS: contracting processes and planning processes.
-Each process has a [unique open contracting process identifier](../../schema/identifiers.md#contracting-process-identifier-ocid) (`ocid`).
-This section helps map your contracting activities (most often procurement procedures) to the OCDS processes.
+OCDS recognizes two types of processes: contracting processes and planning processes.
+In OCDS, a given process is uniquely identified by an [open contracting process identifier](../../schema/identifiers.md#contracting-process-identifier-ocid) (`ocid`).
+This section helps map your contracting activities (most often procurement procedures) to their OCDS representation.

 OCDS defines a contracting process as: